The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-Borel was in particular not insensitive to the Strasbourg innovations.
-He used his new political and scientific influence (he had been elected to the Academy of Science in 1921) to help the promotion of a teaching of mathematical statistics in Paris.Therefore was created in 1922 the {\it Institut de Statistique de l'Universit\'e de Paris} (ISUP - Statistical Institute of Paris University).
+Borel was not insensitive to Strasbourg's innovations.
+He used his new political and scientific influence (he had been elected to the Academy of Sciences in 1921) to help promote the teaching of mathematical statistics in Paris.
+As a result the {\it Institut de Statistique de l'Universit\'e de Paris} (ISUP - Statistical Institute of Paris University) was created in 1922.

-Emile Borel convinced Lucien March from the Statistique G\'en\'erale de France and Fernand Faure from the Faculty of Law to join him to set up the new institution.
-The Institute depended on the four faculties of Science, Medicine, Law and Literature and was seen as a promising example of an interdisciplinary place for teaching, perfectly illustrating Borel's ideal of knowledge, exchange and meeting, especially in the field of probability and statistics he sought to consolidate in France as we saw in the previous part.
-The creation of the ISUP remained rather confidential though it was mentioned for example in the journal {\it Vient de para\^\i tre} of January 1923, where a particular emphasis was put on the innovation it represented on the French academic scene of the time.
+Emile Borel convinced Lucien March and Fernand Faure from the Faculty of Law to join him in setting up the new institution.
+The Institute depended on the four faculties of Science, Medicine, Law and Literature.
+It was seen as a promising example of an interdisciplinary place for teaching.
+Such an institute perfectly illustrated the idea of knowledge, exchange and meeting - especially in the field of probability and statistics - that Borel sought to consolidate in France.
+The creation of the ISUP remained a well-kept secret, though it was mentioned for example in the journal {\it Vient de para\^\i tre} in January 1923, where a particular emphasis was put on the innovation it represented.